Funmilayo Ransome-Kuti: Travel bans and Independence

 Nigeria's early years of independence became mired in political disagreements between leaders and representatives.
 When a 1966 military coup brought a change of power, Ransome-Kuti felt that this was a positive and necessary step forward for the country, but she condemned the violence that followed after the counter-coup that same year.
 She was actively involved with the Women's International League for Peace and Freedom (WILPF), being president for the organization's Nigerian branch since 1963.

+Following Nigeria's independence, Ransome-Kuti continued traveling throughout Nigeria to support women's organizations and Pan-Africanist causes.
+After the Sharpeville massacre in South Africa in 1960, she publicly denounced the killings and offered her support to the African National Congress, which had been outlawed by the Apartheid government.
+She would also go on to serve as an informal advisor to Kwame Nkrumah, Ghana's first prime minister.
+Nkrumah cited Ransome-Kuti's grassroots organizing model as being a helpful reference for developing the Ghana Women's Association.

-In 1965, Ransome-Kuti received the national honour of membership in the Order of the Niger.
+In 1965, Ransome-Kuti received the national honor of membership in the Order of the Niger.
 The University of Ibadan bestowed an honorary doctorate of laws upon her in 1968, and she received the Lenin Peace Prize in 1970.

 In 1969, Ransome-Kuti was appointed chairman of the Advisory Board of Education by the western Nigeria state government, and she served as a consultant to the Federal Ministry of Education on recruitment of teachers from other countries.

 Inspired by her son Fela, who had altered his surname to reflect a discarding of colonial European influences, Ransome-Kuti informally changed her surname to "Anikulapo-Kuti" during the early 1970s.
 The name "Anikulapo" is a Yoruba word and can be translated to mean "hunter who carries death in a pouch" or "warrior who carries strong protection".